Instinct28/Trackify/README.md

 ### Configure the server

-1. Navigate to server folder: `cd server`
+1. Navigate to the server folder: `cd server`
 2. Build the docker image for the server in dev mode: `docker build -f Dockerfile.dev -t trackify-server-image .`
-3. Set up the database and configure the environment variables by following the instructions in the next steps.
+3. Set up the database and configure the environment variables by following the following steps.

 ### Set up the database